splitbrain/meh/doc/config.md

 3. **`.env` File**: For convenience, you can place environment variables in a `.env` file in the project root.
 The project contains a `.env.example` file that you can copy and modify.

-4. **Database Storage**: Site-specific configurations can stored in each site's database and take precedence over environment variables.
+4. **Database Storage**: Site-specific configurations can be stored in each site's database and take precedence over environment variables.

 ## Configuration Hierarchy